grzegorzkazior/sql-snippets/BRANCH-1.md

 Source: BRANCH-1
-Modified: master
+Modified: branch-1
-This is master file
+This is branch-1 file